 Maui The Valley Isle

-In fact, readers of Conde Nast Traveler magazine voted the Magic Isle the “Best Island in the World,” placing the Hawaiian island ahead of Bermuda, Bora Bora, the Maldives, Bali, the Seychelles and other tropical getaways.
-It was a great showing internationally.
-In fact this is 20th year in a row that Maui has taken the top spot amongst U.S. island destinations.
+Readers of Conde Nast Traveler magazine know the feeling; last year they voted Maui the “Best Island in the World,“ placing the Magic Isle ahead of international hot-spots like Bermuda, Bora Bora, the Maldives, Bali, the Seychelles and other tropical getaways.
+In fact, this is 20th consecutive time that Maui has taken the top spot amongst U.S. island destinations.

 The reason for Maui’s vast appeal lies in its abundance of activities paired with unending natural beauty—from open-ocean rafting tours to sheer sea cliffs and underwater caves, to romantic drives with your sweetheart along the fabled road to Hana and morning hikes to the summit Mt.
 Haleakala to watch sunrise, there is sure to be something for everyone.